 Key Stage 3

-Throughout Years 7 and 8 students will be studying 12 Mathematical ‘Big Ideas’ – graph plotting, history of Mathematics 1 and 2, algebraic notation, non-calculator number skills, 3D shapes, formulae, equations, constructions, the Handling Data cycle, graph plotting 2 and proportionality.
+Throughout Years 7 and 8 students are set on ability.
+They study 12 Mathematical ‘Big Ideas’ – graph plotting, history of Mathematics 1 and 2, algebraic notation, non-calculator number skills, 3D shapes, formulae, equations, constructions, the Handling Data cycle, graph plotting 2 and proportionality.
 Some of the ‘Big Ideas’ involve delving into history and exploring the origins of various Mathematical concepts and standard operating methods, giving an exciting insight into the subject.
 Geometry will also be investigated through constructions.
 Students will be challenged through tackling rich and sophisticated problems and work towards mastery of these areas of Mathematics.

 Students will undertake three Key Assessment Tasks spread throughout the year with one being an end of year exam in the summer term.
 There will also be Key Learning Tasks in between in order to monitor progress and identify areas for improvement.